chamilo/chamilo-lms/README.md

 If the installer is pure-HTML and doesn't appear with a clean layout, that's because you didn't follow these instructions carefully.
 Go back to the beginning of this section and try again.

-If you want hot reloading for assets use the command `yarn run encore dev-server`.
+If you want hot reloading for assets, use the command `yarn dev-server`\*.
 This will refresh automatically your assets when you modify them under `assets/vue`.
-Access your chamilo instance as usual.
+Access your Chamilo instance as usual.
 In the background, this will serve assets from a custom server on http://localhost:8080.
 Do not access this url directly since [Encore](https://symfony.com/doc/current/frontend.html#webpack-encore) is in charge of changing url assets as needed.

+\* This will not show tinymce WYSIWYG editors because this third party plugin is not configured to take assets from localhost:8080 and thus, they will not work.
+If you plan to work with the editor, the only option is to use `yarn watch`.
+This command will compile all assets when you modify something, but you will need to refresh the browser window to see the changes.

 ### Supporting PHP 7.4 and 8.1 in parallel